smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Uploading Images/index.md

 !@

 ### Batch File Uploads, Persistence, etc.
-Similar to other files, artworks can be persistent, batched, overwrite, etc. See [Uploading Files](Other SDL Features/Uploading Files)
+Similar to other files, artworks can be persistent, batched, overwrite, etc. See [Uploading Files](Other SDL Features/Uploading Files) for more information.